pratikunterwegs/atlas-best-practices/README.md

 ## Source Code for Figures and Analyses

 Most of the source code may be found in the folder `scripts`, with numbers indicating the order in which it is to be run.
-This source code is generated from the `.Rmd` files in the top-level directory using `knitr::purl`.
+This source code (for figures 7 and 8) is partially generated from the `.Rmd` files in the directory `supplement` using `knitr::purl`.
 See the `render_books.sh` file for details of the conversion from `.Rmd` to `.R`.

+### renv/

+Settings to store and restore the R packages to the versions used in this project.

 ### scripts/